nokia/SReXperts/docs/nos/sros/beginner/27-securing-grpc.md

 ## Objective

-Your task is the ensure that the telemetry streams are secured and can no longer be viewed.
-You will use gNMI to make these configuration changes so you can automate all device changes without needing to log onto each node.
+Your task is to ensure that the telemetry streams are secured and can no longer be viewed.

 You will initially use :material-router: P1.
 You may choose to expand this to secure the whole network later.